jguida941/Simple_RSA_Crack_Viz/README.md

 ---

 ## Features
+##  Overview

+**MiniRSA_Breaker** is an interactive PyQt6 application that visualizes the RSA encryption and decryption process for educational and instructional use.

+It demonstrates how password encryption can be reversed using only **modular arithmetic**, **character mapping**, and **key pair generation**.
+The system uses actual RSA rules and runs fully offline.

+This tool is a simplified branch of a more advanced RSA-cracking system, **Breacher**, and focuses on foundational mathematical insight.

+---

+## ✨ Features

-- **RSA Key Generation** (small primes, custom or random)
+- 🔑 RSA Key Generation (custom or random small primes)
-- Modular Exponentiation: e and d keys calculated live
+- 🧮 Live Modular Exponentiation (e/d key generation)
-- Full Character-to-Integer Mapping (A=01 to Z=26, symbols optional)
+- 🔢 Character-to-Integer Mapping (A=01 to Z=26, symbols optional)
--	Encryption & Decryption panels
+- 🔐 Full Encryption & Decryption Panels
-- Visual Breakdown of all RSA calculations
+- 🧩 Visual Step-by-Step Calculation View
--	Error Handling for invalid inputs
+- ❗ Input Validation & Error Handling
--	Offline, Fully Local GUI
+- 💻 Offline, Fully Local GUI Application
-- Educational comments and debug views built into UI
+- 🧾 Debug Output & Educational Comments

+---

 ## Screenshots